Sofeo/InstaClient/README.md

 # RedditClient

-* Get the latest post from any given subbreddit
+* Get the latest post from any given subbreddit at that day
 * and top 3 coments